yosefkurniawan/swift-pwa/src/modules/brands/readme.md

 import Brand from '../../modules/brands/base';
 ````

-### 2. if not all custome you can import component on module
+### 2. if not all custom you can import component on module

 ````
 // for example skeleton not overide and use default template

 import Skeleton from '../../modules/brands/views/skeleton';
 ````
+### 3. create your custom template
+### 4. import your template

-### 3. Place it in your page
+### 5. Place it in your page
 #### example code
 ````
 import { withTranslation } from '@i18n';
 import { withApollo } from '@lib/apollo';
 import Layout from '@components/Layouts';
 import Brand from '../../modules/brands/base';

-// import Content from '../../modules/brands/components/index';
-import Content from './template';
+// your custom template import import Content from './template';

 import Skeleton from '../../modules/brands/views/skeleton';

 // sample overide function
 import generateAllData from './models/generateAllData';

 const BrandsPage = (props) => (
+    // generate brands page from module
     <Brand {...props} Layout={Layout} Content={Content} Skeleton={Skeleton} generateAllData={generateAllData} />
 );